fal-works/sneaker/README.md

 ### Class naming convention

-- `XxxExtension` is a set of:
+`SthExtension` is a set of

-  - Functions for static extension on the `Xxx` class
+- Functions for static extension on the `Sth` class
-  - Functions that return `Xxx` instance and can be used for static extension on other classes
+- Functions that return `Sth` instance and can be used for static extension on other classes

-- `XxxCallbacks` is a set of:
+`SthCallbacks` is a set of

-  - Functions that take `Xxx` instance as argument and should be passed to other functions
+- Functions that take `Sth` instance as argument and should be passed to other functions
-(often copied from `XxxExtension`)
+(often copied from `SthExtension`)

+`SthTools` is

-- `XxxTools` is something other than above, but related to `Xxx`
+- something other than above, but related to `Sth`

+---

 ## Compiler flags